 Inouye-Perez knows she has a special softball player and a great teammate in Maya Brady.
 She remembers playing Maureen Brady in college, when she was known as a "cut-throat competitor."
 According to Inouye-Perez, Maya has that same edge but flashes a smile more often.

-?She?s a phenomenal athlete,? the UCLA head coach told the Los Angeles Times. ?Her leadership ability is off the charts.
-She?s really special.?
+"She's a phenomenal athlete," the UCLA softball head coach told the Los Angeles Times.
+"Her leadership ability is off the charts.
+She's really special."

 Just how good can Maya Brady be?

 If she's anything like her seven-time Super Bowl champion uncle, she may end up being one of the best to ever grace the diamond.